 Failure of the magnet to operate the contactor may result from an open-circuited operating coil, from a circuit condition in which the voltage is excessively low, or from the presence of friction between the parts.
-Failure of the contactor to open may be caused by friction or by defective kickout springs.
+Failure of the contactor to open may be caused by friction of by a defective kickout spring.